The Ipcress File | 1965

-The station from which the scientist is abducted at the opening is Marylebone Station, NW1 (a relatively quiet station, often used for filming, featured in The Beatles’ first movie, A Hard Day’s Night) (tube: Marylebone: Bakerloo Line).
+The station from which the scientist is abducted at the opening is Marylebone Station, NW1 (a relatively quiet station, often used for filming, fresh from its appearance in The Beatles’ first movie, A Hard Day’s Night) (tube: Marylebone: Bakerloo Line).

 When Palmer (Michael Caine) consults his cop pal for the lowdown on “Grantby – a right master criminal”, it’s at the original Great Scotland Yard building at Derby Gate on the Victoria Embankment (tube: Westminster: District and Circle Lines), before the Metropolitan Police HQ moved to its current home in Victoria.

 The Foreign and Commonwealth Office Building, the old Admiralty Building, at the foot of The Mall alongside Admiralty Arch, became the ‘Ministry of Defence’ building where Palmer is summoned to the office of Colonel Ross (Guy Doleman) to be transferred to Major Dalby’s (Nigel Green) outfit (tube: Charing Cross; Northern and Bakerloo Lines).

 Just south, Birdcage Walk, along the southern border of St James’s Park, is where Dalby and Ross plot their devious strategies.

 T108, the bench used for clandestine meetings, is in Hyde Park, on Serpentine Road, running along the north of the park’s Serpentine lake.